Skip to content

 Kabria Baumgartner

-Dean’s Associate Professor of History and Africana Studies; Associate Director of Public History
+Dean’s Associate Professor of History and Africana Studies

-Kabria Baumgartner is an award-winning historian of the nineteenth-century United States, specializing in African American women’s and gender history as well as the history of education.
+Kabria Baumgartner is an award-winning historian of early United States history, specializing in African American women’s and gender history, public history, and the history of education.
 She is the author of In Pursuit of Knowledge: Black Women and Educational Activism in Antebellum America (New York University Press, 2019), which tells the story of Black girls and women who fought for their educational rights in the nineteenth-century United States.
-Her book has won four prizes, including the prestigious 2021 American Educational Research Association’s Outstanding Book Award.
+Her book won four prizes, including the prestigious 2021 American Educational Research Association’s Outstanding Book Award.

-She is the recipient of the 2024 Massachusetts Black Excellence on the Hill Award.
-She has received fellowships and grants from the Spencer Foundation, the National Academy of Education, the Massachusetts Historical Society, and the American Antiquarian Society where she is an elected honorary member.
-She serves as an associate editor of Global Black Thought and a series co-editor of the University of Massachusetts Press’ Black New England series.
+She has received numerous fellowships and grants from the Spencer Foundation, the National Academy of Education, the Massachusetts Historical Society, and the American Antiquarian Society where she is an elected honorary member.
+She serves as an associate editor of Global Black Thought and series co-editor of the University of Massachusetts Press’ Black New England series.

 • National Endowment for the Humanities Long-Term Fellowship/American Antiquarian Society, 2022-23